LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 Governance: The Arnault family stays the course under Bernard Arnault.
 Maria Grazia Chiuri joins Fendi, with her first collection expected in February 2026.
 Priority is given to local clients and disciplined allocation, with controlled innovation.
 A global platform that absorbs shocks and prepares for the future.

-Maria Grazia Chiuri Milestones
+Notes on Maria Grazia Chiuri

-• Early career at Fendi (leather goods).
+• First career at Fendi (leather goods).

-Valentino: co-creative direction with Pierpaolo Piccioli (2008-2016).
+Valentino: co-creative director with Pierpaolo Piccioli (2008–2016).

 Dior: artistic director (2016–2024), international recognition.